 Reading out loud to your child is one of the best things you can do in preparation for school and to help him or her develop a love of learning and strong language skills.
 If your baby is 6 months old or younger, you can boost the benefits of reading out loud to Bub by choosing black and white baby books as young babies and newborns respond best to high-contrast black and white images.

 Sign up for my email newsletter now and receive free, downloadable black and white pictures that you can use to boost your baby’s eye development.
+(If you’re viewing this on a small screen the link will take you to the form.
+If you’re viewing this on a large screen, the signup form will be in the sidebar on the right of the screen.)
 Or you can read on to learn why black and white pictures are so good for babies up to 6 months of age.

 Choose black and white for sight to kickstart your baby’s eye development

 We all want to give our babies the best start in life and supporting eye development is probably one of the top things parents want to contribute to.
 So, how do you kickstart your baby’s eye development?
 The answer is fairly simple: choose black and white for sight – show your little one lots of black and white pictures and show them to him or her often.